rx-angular/rx-angular/.github/SUPPORT.md

 We’re excited that you’re using this repository and we’d love to help.
 To help us help you, please read through the following guidelines.

-Please understand that people involved with this project often do so for fun, next to their day job; you are not entitled to free customer service.
+Please understand that people involved with this project often do so in their spare time besides their daily business.
+You are not entitled to free customer service.

 ## Table of Contents